pewniak747/hipbot/README.md

 ```

 ### Preloader for EventMachine
-In order to use EventMachine runtime methods, define them within `on_preload` block in your HipBot class:
+In order to use EventMachine runtime methods, define them within `on_preload` block in your Hipbot class:
 ```ruby
 class MyBot < Hipbot::Bot
   on_preload do